jetbalagtas/assignment-peralta/README.md

 ## Hard Mode

 Do everything just like normal mode, but also add an image slider to the header and the skateboard section and form validation to the contact form at the bottom page.

+## Note from Jet

+I performed node-sass on this project, and made it responsive for iPhone 5.

+### Cloning this repository

+* git clone git@github.com:jetbalagtas/peralta.git

+### Developing

+* open in your favorite editor
+* in your terminal / command line, type 'serve' (without quotes)
+* in another terminal window or tab, cd into the css folder then type 'node-sass style.scss style.css' (without quotes) to compile once... to 'watch' and have it auto-compile while editing, the command is 'node-sass style.scss style.css -w'
+* in Chrome, type 'localhost:3000' in the url field (refresh to see changes)